algocompretto/unet/README.md

-# unet
+# UNet study

-a study on semantic segmentation
+Repo for studies on semantic segmentation for remote sensing imagery